 README file and learn how to set PATH.

 If something didn't work, read the README file

-Run the test suite.
-This is optional, but can
+Run the test suite by typing "oof3dtest".
+This is

 Beware that the full suite takes quite a while to